lsst-sqre/sqr-031/index.rst

 	By default ``/opt/local-path-provisioner`` is used across all the nodes to store persistent volume data, see `local-path provisioner configuration <https://github.com/rancher/local-path-provisioner#configuration>`_.

-Deploy the DM-EFD
+Deploy the EFD
 =================

-Once the cluster is ready, we can deploy the DM-EFD.
+Once the cluster is ready, we can deploy the EFD.

 Requirements
 ------------

  - AWS credentials (we save the deployment configuration to an S3 bucket and create names for our services on Route53)
  - TLS/SSL certificates for the ``lsst.codes`` domain (we share certificates via SQuaRE Dropbox account)
- - Deployment configuration for the DM-EFD test environment (we share secrets via SQuaRE 1Password account)
+ - Deployment configuration for the EFD test environment (we share secrets via SQuaRE 1Password account)

 .. note::

   The current mechanism to share secrets and certificates is not ideal.
-We still need to integrate our DM-EFD deployment with the `Vault service implemented by SQuaRE <https://dmtn-112.lsst.io/>`_.
+We still need to integrate our EFD deployment with the `Vault service implemented by SQuaRE <https://dmtn-112.lsst.io/>`_.

-We automate the deployment of the DM-EFD with `Terraform <https://www.terraform.io/>`_ and `Helm <https://helm.sh/>`_.  `Terragrunt <https://www.gruntwork.io/>`_ is used to manage the different deployment environments (dev, test, and production) while keeping the Terraform modules environment-agnostic.
+We automate the deployment of the EFD with `Terraform <https://www.terraform.io/>`_ and `Helm <https://helm.sh/>`_.  `Terragrunt <https://www.gruntwork.io/>`_ is used to manage the different deployment environments (dev, test, and production) while keeping the Terraform modules environment-agnostic.
 We also use Terragrunt to save the Terraform configuration and the state of a particular deployment remotely.

 Install Terragrunt, Terraform, and Helm.